za-creature/cf-emu/README.md

 be valid cloudflare credentials (a simple string match is performed) however they need to be defined and sent when deploying new code.
-You may bypass this behavior by setting the `--unsafe` flag though you should be aware that `fetch()` by default works across domain if the destination is `localhost`
+You may bypass this behavior by setting the `--unsafe` flag though you should be aware that `fetch()` works by default across domain if the destination is `localhost`

 ### As a test helper

-You can also import `cf-emu/runtime` in your unit tests to export all implemented runtime APIs as globals.
+If you import `cf-emu/runtime` in your unit tests and assign it to `global`, the workers runtime API will be globally available to the code that you are testing (assuming you do this before importing any code to be tested, for example in a test config file).

-If you want to manually invoke your fetch listeners, they are available as the default export of the runtime module as an `Array` of `function`s.
-Note that this Array can be mutated over time by additional calls to `addEventListener` / `removeEventListener` and its length can be safely set to 0 to remove all
+If you want to manually invoke your fetch listeners (e.g. for unit tests), a list of currently registered handlers is available as the non-enumerable `handlers` export of the runtime module (it's an `Array` of `function`s).
+Note that this `Array` will be mutated over time by calls to `addEventListener` and / or `removeEventListener`, though you can safely discard all registered handlers (e.g. for test clean-up) by setting its `length` to 0 (assigning it to `[]` will not work as that just replaces your imported copy):
-handlers:

 `handler.js`:
 ```javascript